chen1i6c04/Ouroboros/README.md

 <p align="center"><a href="https://www.flaticon.com/free-icons/snake" title="snake icons">Snake icons created by Freepik - Flaticon</a></p>

 # Introduction
-Ouroboros is a simple assembly pipeline for bacterial isolate genome with nanopore sequence.
+Ouroboros is a hybrid assembly pipeline for bacterial genome with nanopore sequence and illumina sequence.
 It is based on Ryan Wick's [tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and reference to other tools such as [dragonflye](https://github.com/rpetit3/dragonflye) and [hybracter](https://github.com/gbouras13/hybracter).